 She added: “It is smart, it is sensible, and perhaps one of the strongest crime-fighting measures in our view that this legislature has ever considered.”
 The deputy attorney general said the territory’s laws currently only provide for DNA collection from persons after they’ve been convicted and sentenced.
 However, she added, the new measure would change that requirement by mandating testing following arrests.

 Senators did express some concern.
 Sen. Nereida Rivera-O’Reilly inquired whether DNA samples taken from suspects who were exonerated would be destroyed.
 Mrs. Gumbs-Carty said they would not, revealing that the samples would be held digitally in a database on the U.S. mainland.
 She did say, however, that the local government could destroy those samples if it chooses to do so by developing “internal policies and procedures.”
+This means that if someone was proven innocent in court by a legal team such as the Law Office of Joel M. Mann of felony charges then their DNA samples would still be kept on fire in some manner, which has raised some potential ethical questions.

 And D.O.J. currently does not have the funds to fully implement the bill if it were to become law.
 But Mrs. Gumbs-Carty pointed to funding made available by the federal government, suggesting that D.O.J., following the passage of the measure, could apply for and receive funding.